ScooloV/bbpedia/docs/death_zone/match_events.md

 Match Events are a great way to add some unexpected situations to Blood Bowl games.
 Unlike Special Play cards, they are triggered at random during the match, and neither coach knows which Match Event will be triggered until it comes into play.

-Match Events are not recommended for events such as tournaments, or during the play-offf season of a league, as they can greatly unbalance the action in favour of one team over the other.
+Match Events are not recommended for events such as tournaments, or during the play-off season of a league, as they can greatly unbalance the action in favour of one team over the other.
 As with any other optional rule, they should only be used if both players agree that they should be.
-In league play, the league commissioner should decide whether Match Events are in use; adding them will bring a lot of fun and flaavour, but they can make games unpredictable.
+In league play, the league commissioner should decide whether Match Events are in use; adding them will bring a lot of fun and flavour, but they can make games unpredictable.
 In other words, some coaches will love them, others might not!
 The best way to find out is to try out a few games with Match Events and see for yourself.

 ## USING MATCH EVENTS